rcjberlin/rcj-dss/README.md

 It's planned to use this software at RCJ Berlin (29.02.-01.03.2020) if the project is finished until then.

+The implementation is according to rules of 2019.
+An implementation for 2020-rules will come later.

 ## Guide for Referees/Users
+Note: During development it is being tested with Firefox and at greater intervals even with Chrome.
+If you face issues with other browsers (e.g. Safari), feedback is highly appreciated (of course also if problems occur with Firefox/Chrome).

 *tbd*

 ## Documentation